en

 Entry Fee: Adults 500 yen, free for children under 15 years

 Access: From Nagoya Station, take the JR Tokaido line to Gamagori station.
-During the Ajisai festival, you will find direct buses from Gamagori station to Mikawa Bay from the bus terminal.
+During the Ajisai festival, a special direct bus will run from Gamagori Station (520 yen one way)

 Website (Japanese only) | Google Maps